 - Third Man: A third man will either be deep or short.
 They are located behind the wicket on the off side.

 - Point: A point fielder is square to the wicket on the off side

-- Sweeper: This is a modern position and typically refers to a point fielder on the boundary.
+- Sweeper: This is a modern position and typically refers to a point fielder near the boundary.

 - Long Stop: Long stop is an outdated position, located directly behind the wicket keeper on the boundary.

-- Cow Corner: Also known as deep mid wicket.
+- Deep Mid Wicket: Also known as Cow Corner.
 Located on the boundary on the leg side

 - Cover: On the off side between point and mid off